kevin-hogan/diplomat/README.md

 You need to do the following to setup your slackbot:
 * Visit https://api.slack.com/apps and click on `Create New App`.
 Add it to your workspace.
 * Click on `Workflow Steps` from the side bar and click on `Add features and functionality` and enable `Incoming Webhooks`.
 * Click on `OAuth & Permissions` and add scopes to your bot.
-Ideally, you would need `channels:history`, `chat:write`, `incoming-webhook`, `groups:history` to your chatbot.
+At the minimum, you would need `channels:history`, `chat:write`, `incoming-webhook`, `groups:history` to your chatbot.
 You can add more fields depending on your requirements.
 * Reinstall the app to your workspace.
 * You should be able to find the `Bot User OAuth Access Token` here.
 That will be the `bot token` used while running `diplomat`.

 #### Getting the channel id / bot id:
-Getting the channel ID is slightly tricky.
-One hacky way of doing this is to open your channel in Slack in your browser.
+One way of doing this is to open your channel in Slack in your browser.
 Navigate to the channel you wish to add the slackbot to.
 The URL will contain the channel ID.
 It will start with `C` and have the following format: `app.slack.com/client/<team-id>/<channel-id>`.